argosatcore/Deb_Dots/README.md

 ## Bootstrap

 The following steps assume that you are on a running Debian Sid system.
-If you are running any Linux distribution other than Debian (this also includes Debian-based distributions), see note 5 in the previous section.
+If you are running any Linux distribution other than Debian (this also includes Debian-based distributions), see note 4 in the previous section.

-1. In order to bootstrap these dot files, install and use `wget` to download the bootstrapping script called `waystrap.sh`(it is located inside the `Debstrap` folder in this repository).
+1. In order to bootstrap these dot files, install and use `wget` to download the bootstrapping script called `waystrap.sh`, which is located inside the `Debstrap` directory in this repository.

         sudo apt install wget
         wget https://github.com/argosatcore/Deb_Dots/blob/main/Debstrap/waystrap.sh